ZPChandrapur/zpchandrapur_applications/docs/auth-integration.md

   useEffect(() => {
     const checkAutoLogin = async () => {
-      // Pass 'estimate' for E-estimate or 'fims' for FIMS const success = await handleAutoLogin('estimate'); // or 'fims' if (success) {
+      // Pass 'estimate' for E-estimate or 'fims' for FIMS
+      // Pass 'pesa' for PESA or 'workflow' for Workflow Management const success = await handleAutoLogin('estimate'); // or 'fims' if (success) {
         // Redirect to dashboard or main app